 CORE - gives an incredibly fast search of the full-text of 80M open access research resources

-You have online access to hundreds of online books that cover art history and visual culture.
+You have online access to hundreds of online books.
 Use the Library Search to search by topic to discover relevant content.
 Take a look at the following to give you an idea of how you can search and browse online books like these.

 |791||Film and cinema, TV and radio|

 |791.43||Film theory and criticism|

 Most of our film resources are available in digital format via databases such as Kanopy, BFI PLayer and Box of Broadcasts.

 In addition, the Library has a collection of physical DVDs and videos that can be borrowed.
 For more information on how to search and access our film, DVDs and video collections, click here.

 The vast majority of our journal articles are available in digital format, although we do keep older print journals in the Forum Library.